nwunderly/static-slash-command/README.md

 # Static Slash Command

 A Cloudflare Worker that serves a single Discord bot slash command through a GitHub Pages site.
-Worker code found in ()

 **This project is a meme.**